Nikola Tesla Graduate School

 Our efforts are enhanced by involving faculty members from several departments to work along with our Masters and PhD students.
 We also believe in broadening our contributions by collaborating with international and industry partners.

-Information, systems, and communications security have become a central issue in our society.
+Data Science Information, systems, and communications security have become a central issue in our society.
 Interaction between people's personal devices (far beyond just phones and computers) and the rest of the connected world is nearly continuous; and with the advent of the Internet Of Things its scope will only grow.

 The cyber security research group at Taylors University operates within that context of finding new and innovative approaches to dealing with cyber breaches.
 All members bring a particular technological emphasis - the analysis of particular classes of security problems or their solutions - but are fully aware that it all fits within a wider context of people using systems and communicating data in secure and insecure ways, and how external pressures beyond the mere technology impact on that.